The-OpenROAD-Project/OpenROAD/src/grt/README.md

 By default the global router uses heuristic rectilinear Steiner minimum trees (RSMTs) as an initial basis to construct route guides.
 An RSMT tries to minimize the total wirelength needed to connect a given set of pins.
-The Prim-Dijkstra heuristic is an alternative net topology algorithm that supports a trade-off between total wirelength and maximum path depth from the net driver to its loads.
+The Prim-Dijkstra (PD) heuristic is an alternative net topology algorithm that supports a trade-off between total wirelength and maximum path depth from the net driver to its loads.
 The `set_routing_alpha` command enables the Prim/Dijkstra algorithm and sets the alpha parameter